euwbah/musescore-xen-tuner/README.md

 In this example, there is only one accidental chain declared consisting of -1 to 1 degrees of flats/sharps.
 If there are any extra flat or sharp symbols, they will match as secondary accidentals, contributing +/- 50c each.

-**Secondary accidentals can stack**, and you don't need to declare a new secondary accidental for every unique number of times the symbol is repeated.
-Only declare secondary accidentals for unique symbols.
+**Secondary accidentals can stack**, and you don't need to declare a new secondary accidental for every unique number of times the symbol is repeated (unless the tuning is irregular and depends on the number of times the accidental appears).
+Only declare secondary accidentals for uniquely tuned symbols.

 For example, there are 4 HEJI 7-limit accidentals, so we declare only 4 secondary accidentals: